laimuf/articulate-tools/README.md

 # articulate-tools
-Collection of code snippets for articulate products
+Collection of code snippets and assets for Articulate products.

+Checkout the courses in [my portfolio](https://www.lailafm.com) ☺️

 ## Intro page with continue button interaction